🧡 Skip to main content🔍 Skip to search

 Treat error levels greater than 0 as error

-Go to the On Error tab, by enabling Advanced fallback options checkbox.
+Go to the On Error tab, by enabling the Advanced fallback options checkbox.
 To avoid the situation that random packet loss triggers the Task execution, let us enable the option to Retry this Action 3 more times.
 We can set up email reports directly here.
 However, we will deal with that later.
-Instead we need to tell the Action that in case of error, it should continue with the Change Current Folder Action.
+Instead, we need to tell the Action that in case of an error, it should continue with the Change Current Folder Action.

 Continue with: Change Current Folder: C:\PING